djsincla/TA_VeloCloud/README.md

 - Added Support for VCO API Tokens Replacing Passwords
 - Tested ok with VCO Version 4.2.1
 - Tested ok with Splunk Enterprise 8.2.1
-- Updated to latest version of splunklib and deleted external python libraries
+- Updated to latest version of splunklib and deleted external python libraries from ~/bin

 # Version
 1.0.10